fpserg/RealMe/docs/PRODUCT/MS_BOOTSTRAP/OR_SPEC.md

 ## Purpose

-The Operational Record (OR) is the canonical factual history of the World.
+The Operational Record (OR) is the canonical factual history of an operational day.

-Its purpose is to preserve what happened during an operational day.
+Its purpose is to preserve an accurate, chronological record of what occurred while the World was unfolding.

-It is the authoritative source of historical facts.
+The Operational Record is the authoritative historical source used by RealMe.

-The Operational Record does **not** interpret events.
+It records facts.

-It records them.
+It does not interpret them.

 ---